 Monitoring of Pets within the Residence Halls

 In an effort to ensure that all pets are properly cared for, pet policies are being followed, and pet-related issues or concerns in the community are being addressed quickly and professionally, the Pet Proctor and the Resident Assistant have the following responsibilities:

 1. The Pet Proctor is a self-nominating position and is available to all students who live on campus and are willing to take the position seriously.
 However, because of the nature of the position, it is highly recommended that the Pet Proctor be a sophomore, junior, or senior in the VMT field, pre-vet, or someone who has proven to be knowledgeable about animals.

 2. There will be one Pet Proctor per resident hall community (1 per RA).
 The floor/hall will vote within the first two weeks of the fall semester to determine who will hold this position.
 The Pet Proctor position will be held for one year.

 3. The Pet Proctors must attend a mandatory training with the Director of Residence Life and the VMC staff at the start of each semester.
-Failure to attend the meeting will result in a missed meeting fine.

 5. The Pet Proctor must conduct regular checks of animal rooms every 2-3 weeks.